- Academic Programs

 Meet Wentworth's Executive Director of Admissions, Maureen Dischino.

 Wentworth practices rolling admissions.
-Some majors could reach capacity by February, so applying sooner rather than later is recommended.
+Our priority application deadline is February 15th, and after this date majors could reach capacity, so applying sooner rather than later is recommended.
 High school students can apply any time after the beginning of their senior year and once all their application requirements are received, their completed application is reviewed and they can expect a response in 4 to 5 weeks.
 Deposit deadline is May 1 for all students.

-Wentworth currently offers 20 undergraduate programs.
+Wentworth currently offers 17 undergraduate programs.
 Students applying to Wentworth choose a specific academic program as part of the admissions process.
 All of the Engineering Majors and the Computer Science major requires students to have taken or be taking a Pre-Calculus class.
 Minimum requirements for our Engineering programs include at least a 550 in the math portion of the SAT (alternatively a 24 in the math section of the ACT) and Pre-Calculus.
-Engineering Technology programs, on the other hand, do not have these requirements.

 Wentworth provides all first year students with a brand new laptop.
 The cost of the laptop is included in tuition.
 Each laptop is outfitted with the complete suite of software used in the student’s academic program.
 Students keep their laptop once they graduate.

-A survey of the graduating class of 2011, showed that 97% had found employment in their field, or were attending graduate school, within six months of graduating.
-The average starting salary for these students was $48,149.
+A survey of the graduating class of 2014, showed that 99% of respondents had found employment in their field, or were attending graduate school, within six months of graduating.
+The average starting salary for these students was $55,838.

 Wentworth offers a variety of resources for students to help make their transition from high school to college smoother.